 Antihistamines are a pharmaceutical class of drugs that act to treat histamine-mediated conditions.
 There are two main classes of histamine receptors: H-1 receptors and H-2 receptors.
 Antihistamine drugs that bind to H-1 receptors are generally used to treat allergies and allergic rhinitis.
 Drugs that bind to H-2 receptors treat upper gastrointestinal conditions that are caused by excessive stomach acid.

-H-1 antihistamines further classified according to first and second-generation agents.
+H-1 antihistamines are further classified according to first and second-generation agents.
 First-generation H-1 antihistamines more easily cross the blood-brain barrier into the central nervous system (CNS), whereas second-generation H-1 antihistamines do not.
-The first generation drugs will bind to both central and peripheral histamine-1 receptors, whereas second-generation drugs selectively bind to peripheral histamine-1 receptors; this leads to different therapeutic and side effect profiles.
+The first-generation drugs will bind to both central and peripheral histamine-1 receptors, whereas second-generation drugs selectively bind to peripheral histamine-1 receptors; this leads to different therapeutic and side effect profiles.

 - Allergic rhinitis

 - Allergic conjunctivitis